We are a global faculty of leading practitioners and advisors who deliver our programs and continue to refine our methods with the latest research.

 Lynne holds an MBA from INSEAD, and a Bachelors degree and Masters of Philosophy from the University of Cambridge.

 Ricky is a Menzies Scholar and a graduate of Harvard where she completed a Masters of Education Policy and Management.
 She has a Bachelor of Visual Arts (Hon1) from the University of Sydney.
+She is currently undertaking research on how system leaders help principals improve student learning outcomes.

 Visit Ricky’s website HERE.